eisenzopf/redactomatic/README.md

 The entry in the anon-map shown above means that redaction labels in the text of the form **[streetAddress]** or **[streetAddress-nnn]** will be anonymized using the rules defined for the entity **ADDRESS**.

-You may be wondering why this is neccessary and how the redacted text can come to have labels that are not defined in the configuration files.
+You may be wondering why this is neccessary and how the redacted text can have labels that are not defined in the configuration files.
 There are two main reasons this can occur.

 * The input file was redacted by another process and we are using Redactomatic to anonymize the resulting text.
 For example a company may have their own redaction algorithm but want to use Redactomatic to put plausible text back into the transcripts.